 From B to Z: How your smart home speaks wireless

-Wi-Fi, Bluetooth, NFC, UWB, Zigbee and Z-Wave: How your wireless smart home works
+Wi-Fi, Bluetooth, NFC, UWB, Matter, Zigbee and Z-Wave: How your wireless smart home works

 Smart devices are only smart because they talk to each other.
-But like English, Mandarin or Urdu, there are several different wireless protocolsthat smart home technologies use to communicate, including Wi-Fi, Bluetooth, NFC, ZigBee and Z-Wave.
+But like English, Mandarin, or Urdu, there are several different wireless protocolsthat smart home technologies use to communicate, including Wi-Fi, Bluetooth, NFC, ZigBee,Z-Wave, and now Matter.

 Most smart home devices support some or all of these wireless standards.
 Some are used to carry very simple packets of data, like instructions to switch on or off, or a reading like ambient temperature, while others ferry sound and picture from one device to another.